datajerk/ctf-write-ups/umdctf2021/jie-jne-jnw/README.md

     PIE:      No PIE (0x400000)
 ```

-All three had at least the above.
-All that is needed for easy ret2dlresolve with `gets`.
+All three had at least the above--all that is needed for easy ret2dlresolve with `gets`.

 ### Decompile with Ghidra